themesberg/flowbite/content/components/avatar.md

 nextLink: components/badge/
 ---

-The avatar component can be used as a visual identifier of a user profile for your website and you can use the examples from Flowbite to modify the styles and sizes of these components using the utility classes from Tailwind CSS.
+The avatar component can be used as a visual identifier for a user profile on your website and you can use the examples from Flowbite to modify the styles and sizes of these components using the utility classes from Tailwind CSS.

 ## Default avatar